Codecademy/docs/content/git/concepts/checkout/checkout.md

   - 'paths/computer-science'
 ---

-The git **`checkout`** command switches, create and restore branches in the working directory to a specific state.
+The git **`checkout`** command switches, creates and restores branches in the working directory to a specific state.

 It is also possible to checkout to a specific commit without changing branches.